-Kia Ceed Sportswagon Hybrid review
+Kia Ceed Sportswagon Hybrid Review and Prices

 The Kia Ceed Sportswagon PHEV has the potential to be very cheap to run, but you have to have access to a charger to get the best fuel economy, and the boot is a bit small